 Dr. Mozaffarian’s recommendation for foods that are good for your heart include plant life (nuts, seeds, legumes, whole grains, beans and avocados), fruits and vegetables, seafood (shellfish and fatty fish like wild salmon, sardines and mackerel), fermented foods (yogurt and kimchi) and healthy fats (olive oil).

 Foods to avoid include sugar, refined carbohydrates, processed meats and packaged foods.
 Dr. Mozaffarian recommends eating butter, cheese, red meat, milk and eggs in moderation.
-Although, one major study in the Annals of Internal Medicine, co-authored by Dr. Mozaffarian and a team of international scientists in 2014 that saturated fat increased heart attacks and other cardiac events.
+Although, one major study in the Annals of Internal Medicine, co-authored by Dr. Mozaffarian and a team of international scientists in 2014 found no evidence that saturated fat increased heart attacks and other cardiac events.

 What is the best diet to follow?
 The Mediterranean Diet consisting of olive oil, nuts, seafood, fruits, poultry, beans and vegetables.
 A 2013 clinical trial published in the New England Journal of Medicine found that people who followed a Mediterranean diet had “significantly” fewer heart attacks, strokes and deaths from heart disease than those who ate a “conventional low-fat diet.”

 Obesity is one of the main causes of “cardiovascular morbidity and mortality.”
 Excess fat cells cause an increase in inflammation, raise the likelihood of insulin resistance and influence the hardening of arteries, especially in those who’ve amassed a large amount of visceral fat (fat surrounding the internal organs).